All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Does tirzepatide directly weaken bones?

-Current evidence does not show that tirzepatide directly weakens bone tissue.
+Current evidence doesn't show that tirzepatide directly weakens bone tissue.
 The bone density changes observed during treatment appear to be a consequence of significant weight loss, reduced mechanical loading, and potential nutritional deficiencies rather than a direct pharmacological effect.
 In fact, tirzepatide's activation of GIP receptors on bone cells may offer some degree of bone protection.

 Is tirzepatide safer for bones than semaglutide?